EMIS-2017: Planned national journal articles

 Dataset: EMIS-ES (2017)

-Research questions: What is the prevalence of HIV testing among young MSM? / What factors are associated with HIV testing uptake among young MS?
+Research question and objectives: Research questions: What is the prevalence of HIV testing among young MSM? / What factors are associated with HIV testing uptake among young MS?

 Hypothesis: There is a positive relationship between HIV testing and knowledge of HIV and other STIs among young MSM / There is a negative relationship between HIV testing and poor mental health, substance use, and homonegativity among young MSM